teakivy/advent-of-code-2023/README.md

 ## Status
 The last (and first) time I did Advent of Code was in 2021, where I earned 12 total stars.
 This year, even with an added challenge, I am aiming for all 50.

-So far, I have completed almost Parts up to Day 15 (the current day), excluding day 14 due to time constraints, with the only assistance being on Day 5 Part 2, in which I used [@NodeNebula](https://github.com/NodeNebula/)'s solution until I have time to finish my own.
+So far, I have completed all Parts up to Day 16 (the current day), with the only assistance being on Day 5 Part 2, in which I used [@NodeNebula](https://github.com/NodeNebula/)'s solution until I have time to finish my own, and Day 14 Part 2.

 - [Day 1](/day1): Java
     - [Part 1](/day1/Part1.java) ⭐